godotengine/godot-syntax-themes/README.md

 This repository contains many syntax themes for Godot, for use in the built-in script editor.

-These themes are compatible with the Godot 2.1 and Godot 3 series.
+These themes are compatible with Godot 2.1.x, Godot 3.x and the `master` branch.

 *Want even more themes?
 Check out [base16-godot](https://github.com/Calinou/base16-godot) for automatically